6 Best 18-Inch Chainsaws – Reviews, Top Picks & Guide 2023

 The weight and power still make this a bargain as far as 18-inch gas chainsaws go.
 Just make sure you know what you’re getting into.

 4. GreenWorks GCS80420 18″ Chainsaw – Best Battery-Powered

 The GreenWorks GCS80420 is one of our favorite electric 18-inch chainsaws.
-It runs on an included 80V, 2Ah lithium-ion battery, with an included charger.
-However, if you’ve already got a battery and charger from a GreenWorks GBA80200, GBA80400, or GCH8040, you can reuse it here and get this saw for half the price.
+It runs on an 80V, 2Ah lithium-ion battery and comes with a charger.
+However, if you have a battery and charger from a GreenWorks GBA80200, GBA80400, or GCH8040, you can reuse it and get this saw for half the price.

-The saw itself is the ultimate argument against the tired notion that electric chainsaws are less powerful.
-Each charge of the battery can make around 150 cuts through 8-inch limbs (or 80 cuts through 16-inch limbs), and each cut happens fast.
+The GCS80420 is the ultimate argument against the notion that electric chainsaws are less powerful.
+Each battery charge can make around 150 cuts through 8-inch limbs (or 80 cuts through 16-inch limbs), and each cut happens fast.
 If our experience is anything to go by, you’ll run out of daylight before you run out of energy.

-The electric engine is easy to start on cold days.
-The design of the GCS80420 is another high point – it’s got excellent balance, and all the controls are placed sensibly within reach.
+The electric engine is easy to start on cold days, and the design of the GCS80420 is another high point; it has excellent balance, and all the controls are placed sensibly within reach.

 Aside from the overpriced battery, there are a few drawbacks to beware of here.
 First and foremost is the leaky oil reservoir, whose cap comes off if it isn’t tightened between every cut.
 Also, the teeth on the factory-installed chain don’t bite.
 You’ll want to get an aftermarket blade, which raises the price.